aroberge/ideas/README.md

 import_hook.create_hook(transform_source=transform)
 ```

-Many more examples can be found in the [documentation](https://aroberge.github.io/ideas/docs/html/), including a better way to create such an import hook.
+Many more examples can be found in the [documentation](https://aroberge.github.io/ideas/docs/html/), including a better way to create such an import hook and information about
+a console (REPL) that supports code transformations.

 ## Tools